 An introduction to the study of human anatomy and physiology.
 Beginning with a quick overview of the chemical basis of life and a review of cells and cellular metabolism.
 The remainder of the course will cover tissues and five systems (skin and the integumentary system, skeletal system including joints, muscular system, cardiovascular system, and respiratory system).
 Students should be co-enrolled in the laboratory part of the course, BIO 3411L.

-Pre-Requisites: BIO 1403 with a grade of 'C' or higher.
+Pre-Requisites: BIO 1401, or BIO 1403, or CHE 1431, or CHE 1341 and CHE 1141, with a grade of 'C' or higher.
+Course fee: varies by course modality.

 BIO 3412 Human Anatomy and Physiology II